A New Opportunity for Online Learning about Invasive Insects!

 - White Spotted Pine Sawyer (WSPS): Monochamus scutellatus adults can emerge in late May throughout July, depending on local temperatures.
 This is a native insect in Massachusetts and is usually not a pest.
 Larvae develop in weakened or recently dead conifers, particularly eastern white pine (Pinus strobus).
 However, the white spotted pine sawyer looks very similar to the invasive Asian Longhorned Beetle, Anoplophora glabripennis, ALB.
 ALB adults do not emerge in Massachusetts until July and August.
 Beginning in July, look for the key difference between WSPS and ALB adults, which is a white spot in the top center of the wing covers (the scutellum) on the back of the beetle.
 White spotted pine sawyer will have this white spot, whereas Asian longhorned beetle will not.
 Both insects can have other white spots on the rest of their wing covers; however, the difference in the color of the scutellum is a key characteristic.
 See the Asian longhorned beetle entry above for more information about that non-native insect.

 - Bagworm: Thyridopteryx ephemeraeformis is a native species of moth whose larvae construct bag-like coverings over themselves with host plant leaves and twigs.
 This insect overwinters in the egg stage, within the bags of deceased females from last season.
 Eggs may hatch and young larvae are observed feeding around mid-June, or roughly between 600-900 GDD’s.
-Now is the time to scout for and remove and destroy overwintering bags.
+Remove and destroy overwintering bags before June.
 In certain areas across MA in 2019, increased populations of bagworms were observed and reported.
 More information can be found here: https://ag.umass.edu/landscape/fact-sheets/bagworm

 - Boxwood Leafminer: Monarthropalpus flavus partly grown fly larvae overwinter in the leaves of susceptible boxwood.
 Yellowish mines may be noticeable on the undersides of leaves.
 This insect grows rapidly in the spring, transforming into an orange-colored pupa.
 After pupation, adults will emerge and white colored pupal cases may hang down from the underside of leaves where adults have emerged.
 Adults may be observed swarming hosts between 300-650 GDD’s, or roughly the end of May through June.
 Most cultivars of Buxus sempervirens and B. microphylla are thought to be susceptible.
 If installing new boxwoods this spring, resistant cultivars such as ‘Vardar Valley’ and ‘Winter Gem’ are good choices at sites where this insect has been a problem.